Vehicle Title Bond

 Although it is not generally known, a bonded title is actually an acceptable alternative to the standard vehicle title normally required to prove ownership of some kind of motor vehicle.
-Sometimes referred to as a certificate of title surety, a bonded title is considered proof of ownership by the Department of Motor Vehicles, as well as by insurance companies when purchasing insurance becomes necessary.
+Sometimes referred to as a certificate of title surety, bonded titles are considered proof of ownership by the Department of Motor Vehicles, as well as by insurance companies when purchasing insurance becomes necessary.
 In most cases, bonded titles are issued for automobiles, although they can also be used to prove ownership of recreational vehicles, motorcycles, buses, and trucks.
 Vehicle title bonds are also called lost title bonds, defective title bonds, as well as, certificate of title bonds.

 Reasons You Might Need One:

 There are several reasons why you might want to obtain a certificate of title bond, including the purchase of insurance, or to register the vehicle with the DMV, as mentioned above.
 It can also be used to protect you against any claim of misrepresentation, if you decide to sell your vehicle.
-Since the government prohibits fraudulent or negligent misrepresentation about a vehicle’s condition or ownership, the bonded title covers your liability when selling.
+Since the government prohibits fraudulent or negligent misrepresentation about a vehicle’s condition or ownership, bonded titles covers your liability when selling.
 Bonded titles can also be used as legal proof of ownership in any kind of legal dispute where ownership comes into question.

 Who Needs One:

-The single most common need for a bonded vehicle title is by a person who, for whatever reason, cannot obtain the original vehicle title.
+The single most common need for bonded vehicle titles is by a person who, for whatever reason, cannot obtain the original vehicle title.
 It may have been lost, or the original owners may be unreachable, or the title may have been destroyed.
-Since proof of vehicle ownership is always required by all states in the country, a bonded (replacement) title can fulfill the requirement.
+Since proof of vehicle ownership is always required by all states in the country. these can fulfill the requirement.